IHCantabria/CoShReW/README.md

-# IH-Bruun Repository🌊🏖️🌫️⬆️
+# IH-Bruun 🌊🏖️🌫️⬆️
-This repository contains a set of code formulations developed to estimate long-term shoreline retreat due to sea level rise (SLR) in a beach profile.
+This repository contains a set of codes developed to estimate long-term shoreline retreat due to sea level rise (SLR) in a beach profile.
 The formulas are based on the traditional Bruun's Rule **(Bruun, 1962)**, which was modified to include both coastal characteristics and processes not accounted for in the original model.

 These characteristics and processes are:
   1. The additional erosion due to the demand of sand to fill the berm height along the dry beach after the SLR (Approach from **Rosati et al., 2013)**.